MOA 193 - Current Procedural Term Coding » Spring 2022 » Exam 3

 Simple and complex uroflowmetry procedures are performed to gather information on:

-B. The volume of urine storage
+A. The scope of urine production

-C. The pressure of flow from the bladder
+B. The pressure of flow from the bladder

 Question #31